kb-dk/solr-and-snippets/corpus_analysis/README.md

 and get the average number of vowels per line.

 For a sonnet it would be 10, [or occasionally a little more](https://en.wikipedia.org/wiki/Hendecasyllable).
-In the poem quoted above it is 10.4.
+In the Michaëlis poem quoted above it is 10.4.

 ## Strophe structure

 You can write a lot of nice poetry with 14 lines.
 Like Munch-Petersen's [en borgers livshymne](https://tekster.kb.dk/text/adl-texts-munp1-shoot-workid62017) with five strophes with one line, then three strophes with four lines and finally a single line.
+The number of syllables per line seem to decrease towards the end.

 You can easily find out the strophe structure for each poem: